arestivo/slides/markdown/indexes.md

 Unique indexes are **automatically** created on unique and primary key constraints.

-In fact primary and unique keys are enforced by these automatic unique indexes.
+In fact, primary and unique keys are **enforced** by these automatic unique indexes.

 ---

 # Indexes on Expressions

-An index column need not be just a column of the underlying table, but can be a function computed from one or more columns of the table.
+An index column need not be just a column of the underlying table, but can be a **function** computed from one or more columns of the table.

 ~~~sql
 CREATE INDEX idx_name ON employees (lower(name));